How do I buy sheltered housing?

 We look at how to how to find rented sheltered housing, the different types available and issues for tenants.

-We explain the additional costs of sheltered housing such as service charges, ground rent, the reserve fund and bills, ...
+We explain the additional costs of sheltered housing such as service charges, ground rent, transfer and permission fees.